Aerial view of Atlanta's skyline with skyscrapers, highways, and greenery under a blue sky with fluffy clouds.

 Imagine, instead of stumbling, you trip over the loose pavement and break an arm.
 This is an example of what we call a slip and fall accident.
 If this slip and fall occur on property owned by someone, a company, or an organization; the property owner can be held liable for that injury, depending on certain conditions.

 Property owners have a responsibility to keep their property safe for visitors.
 Safety responsibilities include keeping sidewalks, landscaped areas, and flooring well-maintained.
 This also means cleaning up spills, removing debris, clearing away ice and snow after a storm, fixing broken steps, handrails, gutters, and other areas that routinely need maintenance.
-Slip and Fall Law Suits are very common and are one of the most frequently filed Personal Injury Law Suits in Georgia.
+Slip and Fall Lawsuits are very common and are one of the most frequently filed Personal Injury Lawsuits in Georgia.

 When a property owner fails at maintaining any of these responsibilities and does not leave signs or warnings to indicate to visitors the possible dangers due to the hazardous situation(s) the property owner becomes legally responsible for the accident.
 This law is called ‘premises liability.